 Tuesdays are always FREE for Illinois residents.

-A panel discusses of some of the lesser-known aspect of Merce Cunningham's collaborative and multidisciplinary career.
+A panel discusses of some of the lesser-known aspects of Merce Cunningham's collaborative and multidisciplinary career.
+The conversation is moderated by Bonnie Brooks, associate professor of dance at Columbia College.

 About the Speakers